KelvinShadewing/KyrodianLegends/wiki/magic.md

 ## "Tric" Weapons

 A slang shortening for "thaumaturgic", tric weapons do not carry their own enchantment, but instead rely on the magic of their weilder for power.
 This allows for virtually unlimited use; if the user keeps regenerating mana, they can keep channeling it into a tric weapon.
 Such arms are able to siphon mana easily enough on their own that no magical skill is required to use them, simply a supply of energy.
+They can also be powered by mana-storing crystals.

 Two common uses for such technology include the tric shot, a pistol that turns the weilder's mana into bullets, and the tric blade, which turns mana into a sword of energy.
 Depending on the user, such weapons can take on elemental effects, or other spell effects entirely.
 Someone with a forte for light magic, for instance, would shoot bullets of light from a tric shot, while a healer could pump a healing spell into it to create a healing bullet.
+The user's intent can also affect the lethality of tric weapons; someone who doesn't have it in them to kill someone won't be able to do so with the weapon, making them very useful when fighting biometals while avoiding collateral damage.

 Some fortes are incompatible with certain tric weapons, and will thus confer no special effects.